NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

    # Top 10 GO categories
    topGSA(gst, number=10)

-Can you find the top 5 KEGG pathways?
+Can you find the top 10 KEGG pathways?
+Do they make sense biologically?

 While gene set testing is useful for providing some biological insight in terms of what pathways might be affected by abberant methylation, care should be taken not to over-interpret the results.
 Gene set testing should be used for the purpose of providing some biological insight that ideally would be tested and validated in further laboratory experiments.
 It is important to keep in mind that we are not observing gene level activity such as in RNA-Seq experiments, and that we have had to take an extra step to associate CpGs with genes.